ericclack/pygamezero_pacman/doc/part1.rst

 We now need to pick the images that we want to use for the ghosts.
-Edit your dictionary :code:`char_to_image` to map the G characters the images you want to use (which represent the different ghost colours).
+Edit your dictionary :code:`char_to_image` to map the G characters to the images you want to use (which represent the different ghost colours).
 You can see all the images available by clicking the *Images* button on the toolbar.